 As the years roll along, the cost of most things just keeps increasing.

-That’s inflation for you.
-As we recently put it in “8 Basics That Beginning Investors Must Know,” you would have needed $290.88 in October 2017 to buy the same stuff you could have bought for $100 in October 1980, according to the U.S. Bureau of Labor Statistics’ inflation calculator.
+That’s inflation for you, as we note in “8 Basics That Beginning Investors Must Know.”
+Due to that sustained increase in the general price level of things in an economy over time, you would need around $313 in 2020 to buy the same stuff you could have bought for $100 in 1980.

 But some items actually have gotten cheaper in recent times.
 In fact, many are now free.

-Speaking of newspapers, buying one used to be the way to stay up-to-date on current events.
+Buying a newspaper used to be the way to stay up to date on current events.
 Now, you merely have to flip on your computer to find all sorts of free news 24/7 on the internet.
-(One note of caution in the era of hacking and trolling, though, is to check the reliability of the online news sources you read.)

 Even if you don’t have home internet service, you only have to head to the library to take advantage of this freebie.